aws/karpenter-provider-aws/website/content/en/preview/upgrading/v1-migration.md

 The `karpenter.sh/managed-by`, which currently stores the cluster name in its value, is replaced by `eks:eks-cluster-name`, to allow for [EKS Pod Identity ABAC policies](https://docs.aws.amazon.com/eks/latest/userguide/pod-id-abac.html).

-* **Zap logging removed**: Support for setting the Zap logging config was deprecated in beta and is now removed for v1.
+* **Zap logging config removed**: Support for setting the Zap logging config was deprecated in beta and is now removed for v1.
 View the [Logging Configuration Section of the v1beta1 Migration Guide]({{<ref "../../v0.32/upgrading/v1beta1-migration#logging-configuration-is-no-longer-dynamic" >}}) for more details.

 * **metadataOptions could break workloads**: If you have workload pods that are not using `hostNetworking`, the updated default `metadataOptions` could cause your containers to break when you apply new EC2NodeClasses on v1.